tfnico/prefs/README.md

 Start at login.
 Start with full screen.
 Set keyboard shortcut to Ctrl+Esc.

 # Remap caps to be escape

+There's now an option for this in `gnome-tweaks`.

+Old way:

 ```
 dconf write "/org/gnome/desktop/input-sources/xkb-options" "['caps:escape']"